-The University owns 77 buildings, including 11 residence halls.
-These buildings are located on 181 acres, with a total gross square footage of 2,484,819.
-The following is a list of these buildings:
+The University currently owns 79 buildings, including 11 residence halls.
+These buildings are located on 183.6 acres, with a total gross square footage of 2,484,819.

 The Admissions House, on the corner of Camden Avenue and Loblolly Lane, contains administrative offices and meeting rooms for the Office of Admissions staff.
-Admissions Information Sessions are scheduled each Monday through Friday at 9:30 a.m. and 1:30 p.m. and include a student-led campus tour.
+Admissions Information Sessions are offered each Monday-Friday at 9:30 a.m. and 1:30 p.m. preceding a 10 a.m. or 2 p.m. campus tour.

-The Alumni House, on Camden Avenue opposite the Holloway Hall entrance, serves alumni gatherings and houses the offices of Alumni Relations and Annual Fund.
+The Alumni House, on Camden Avenue opposite the Holloway Hall entrance, serves alumni gatherings and houses the offices of Alumni Relations and Annual Giving.

-The Bellavance Honors Center, on the corner of Camden Avenue and Loblolly Lane, has offices, classrooms and social gathering areas for students enrolled in the Thomas E. Bellavance Honors Program.
+The Bellavance Honors Center, on the corner of Camden Avenue and Loblolly Lane, has offices, classrooms and social gathering areas for students enrolled in the Honors College and Thomas E. Bellavance Honors Program.

-The Bosserman Center for Conflict Resolution, located on the southwest corner of Camden and College avenues, provides the University and the community with conflict resolution services and training.
+The Center for Conflict Resolution, located on the southwest corner of Camden and College Avenues, provides the University and the community with conflict resolution services and training.
 The center works with individuals and groups in conflict to build creative and self-sustaining solutions.

 In addition, the center has a research and evaluation wing that has received national recognition.
 The practice wing is composed of nationally recognized experts who work with center staff on large scale conflict interventions worldwide.
 The center has a private resource collection named the Bosserman Library that contains materials on social justice, peace studies and conflict resolution.